BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/comp/missing-potions/2E/overrides.md

     - [X] Wondrous Recall has no effect at all?
         - No, it only affects priest spells.
 This is irritating to me, since the spell desc. does not mention priest spells at all, and it appears like it should work for cleric/mage multis, but it obviously won't.
         - I think I will 'fix' by making it two different potions.
+    - [X] Nature's Beauty seems to work; I don't know what I was expecting but it seems to affect caster or target just fine and do the according effects. /shrug ?